-The cosmopolitan city of Buenos Aires never fails to impress with stunning architecture, world-class cuisine, vibrant street art and sensual tango shows, but Argentina has much to offer outside Buenos Aires.
+The busy city of Buenos Aires never fails to impress.
+Its stunning architecture, world-class cuisine, vibrant street art and sensual tango shows.
+But Argentina has much to offer outside Buenos Aires.
 In fact, Argentina is home to some of South America’s most under-appreciated gems and undiscovered secrets.

 – Buenos Aires is fabulous all year round but can be quite hot and humid mid-summer.